ohjongin/Android-ImageResizer/README.md

 What is Android ImageResizer?
 --------
-Wrapper around `Bitmap.createScaledBitmap` with cropping, rotation, flipping and support for multiple dimension units.
+Simple library which provides `Bitmap` resizing, cropping, rotation, flipping and support for multiple dimension units on Android.

 Usage
 --------